FuelLabs/sway-rfcs/rfcs/0010-references.md

 Since we're leaning more towards ML, we may also have chosen to use `ref` instead of `Box` to denote reference types.
-However we already majorly borrow from Rust for our library abstractions, and a single field struct seems like the simplest way of generating a heap reference in Sway as it is.
+However we already majorly borrow from Rust for our library abstractions, and a single field struct seems like the simplest way of generating a reference type in Sway as it is.

 The ambiguity as to the mutability of references or their content leads to a choice when picking function argument syntax. i.e.: we could have used  `val: